Teaching

 • GEOS604 — Seismology

-Course Description: Seismology is the study of waves propagating through the Earth.
-These waves are most commonly generated by earthquakes, but can also be excited by surface processes such as landslides, ocean waves, atmospheric phenomenon, as well as anthropogenic sources like traffic and explosions.
-In this course we will cover fundamental topics required to understanding this field of study, including: stress and strain, the elastic wave equation, Fourier transforms and signal processing, ray theory, reflection/refraction seismology, body waves, surface waves, seismotectonics, seismic networks and instrumentation, and modern research topics in seismology.
+Course Description: Seismology is the study of elastic waves propagating through the Earth or other planetary bodies, and the sources that generate them.
+Such waves are most commonly generated by earthquakes, but may also be excited by oceanic and atmospheric phenomena (e.g., storms), and anthropogenic sources (e.g., explosions).
+In this course we will cover fundamental topics required to understand seismology, including: stress and strain, the elastic wave equation, ray theory, seismic phases and earthquakes.
+The course will build on these fundamentals to cover applied and technical topics in seismology, such as: reflection/refraction seismology, tomography, signal processing, seismometry, and an overview of modern topics in seismology.

 • (Prospective) Introduction to Computational Geosciences (Special Topic)